z2lai/react-emotion-multi-step-form/README.md

 ```

 ### useActiveIndex hook
-This hook provides many state values from `FormContext` related to the input that is currently active (displayed).
+This hook provides access to many state values from `FormContext` related to the input that is currently active (displayed).

 **State Values**
 Name | Type | Initial Value | Description